Kristoffer Björklund

-Kristoffer Björklund (born 19 April 1978) is a former Swedish football player.
+Kristoffer Björklund (born 19 April 1978) is a Swedish former football player.

 Career

 After a weak start by Hammarbys first choice Rami Shaaban, Björklund jumped in and played surprisingly well.
 Later, when Rami Shaaban injured his knee, Björklund became the first choice for the rest of the 2008 season.
 After Shaaban's continued injurie problems, he rotated with Shaaban as first choice for Hammarby in 2009 season.
 Later on, Hammarby got relegated and "Poppen" left the club due to their economical problems.